-For instance, until HTML support is part of Automake, you could use this to install raw HTML documentation:
+For installation of HTML files is part of Automake, you could use this to install raw HTML documentation:

-'''

-htmldir = $(prefix)/html

-html_DATA = automake.html
+htmldir = \$(prefix)/html html\DATA = automake.html

-'''

 The special prefix 'noinst' indicates that the objects in question should be built but not installed at all.
-This is usually used for objects required to build the rest of your package, for instance static libraries (see Section 9.2 [A Library], page 28), or helper scripts.
+This is usually used for objects required to build the rest of your package, for instance static libraries (see Section 8.2 [A Library], page 30), or helper scripts.